Table of Contents

 Cow’s milk protein allergy (CMPA) or cow’s milk intolerance occurs in up to 4% of children.
-The highest prevalence rates are in infancy, with a resolution of symptoms in 50% of children by the age of one year, and in 90% by the age of five years.
+The highest prevalence rates are in infancy, with a resolution of symptoms in 50% of children by the age of 1, and in 90% by the age of 5.

 Types of CMPA

 Two types of CMPA have been reported:

 - IgE-mediated (immediate allergic reaction): Immunoglobulin E–associated CMPA is characterized by rhinorrhea, sneezing, hives, skin rash, and wheezing within 2 hours of a child drinking cow’s milk.